ahmedGamalMahmod/Irrigation-System/README.md

 I was concentrated on application structure and using new features like spring data(through CRUD rebositories) also i used H2 DB in order for the person how will see this project can run on his machin without configuring A real DB.

-if you want to add for simplicity you can use below request
+if you want to test addNewPlotOfland for simplicity you can use below request

 {
   "id" : 1,